 It’s Where More And More Companies Find Employees

 Follow Companies On LinkedIn

 You can find and follow more than 4 million company pages on LinkedIn.
-This gives you a unique way to stay up to date with the things, that is going on in some of the companies you might be interested in working for.
+That gives you a unique way to stay up to date with the things that are going on in the companies you might be interested in working for.

-When you choose to follow a company on LinkedIn, you’ll get notified when they have open positions, product launches and anything else they choose to share through their company page.
+When you choose to follow a company on LinkedIn, you’ll get notified when they have open positions, product launches, and anything else they want to share through their company page.

 More and more companies choose to post their open positions on their company pages on LinkedIn, instead of using the usual job sites.

-In today’s job market most job openings get’s filled through network and professional connections.
+In today’s job market, most job openings get filled through network and professional connections.

 Tom Gimbel, founder & CEO of LaSalle Network, a staffing and recruiting firm headquartered in Chicago, says that social media has also become a more popular way to search for a job.
 “Facebook and Twitter are great, they give insight into the culture and give background knowledge that’s not on the company’s website,” he says.
 Gimbel believes LinkedIn is still the biggest tool job seekers use.
 “In 2016, I think we will see more and more companies posting their open positions to LinkedIn, so it will be a strong job board.”

 Stay On Top Of Your Industry With LinkedIn Influencers